 In 2016 the Nagao Natural Environment Foundation (NEF) in Japan made a generous voluntary donation to establish the Nagao Wetland Fund (NWF), to be administered by the Ramsar Secretariat.

 The NWF is intended to help local governments, researchers, non-governmental organizations and local communities of developing countries in the Asia and Oceania regions to implement the Ramsar Convention, and in particular the goals and targets of the Ramsar Strategic Plan 2016-2024.

 The NWF prioritizes projects concerning the conservation, restoration and wise use of wetlands, including communications, education and awareness, and also training for park rangers and staff working in wetland education centres.

-Four small-scale projects worth up to 18,000 USD each are supported each year.
+Around four small-scale projects worth up to 18,000 USD each are supported each year.
 The support is not intended to replace the much more substantial levels of funding which most developing countries and countries in transition need to access if they are to ensure the conservation and sustainable use of their wetland resources.